M64GitHub/movy/README.md

 ## The Idea Behind movy

-**movy** is a graphics, effects, and animation engine for the terminal.
-It turns text mode into a vibrant graphical playground — combining pixel-level rendering with event-driven interaction.

 movy began as a hacker’s dream: to build a full rendering engine for the terminal — with layered drawing, alpha blending, z-index ordering, and a programmable pipeline that brings motion and color to text mode.

 Designed for visual expressiveness and high frame rates, it draws with ANSI half-blocks to double vertical resolution, supports sprite rendering with transparency, and enables per-frame composition with rich visual effects.